Kingdom of Hungary (1920–1946): Regency

 On 29 February 1920, a coalition of right-wing political forces united and returned Hungary to being a constitutional monarchy.
 However, it was obvious that the Allies would not accept any return of the Habsburgs.
-Earlier, Charles IV's brother, Archduke Joseph August, had declared himself regent, but stood down after two weeks when the Allies refused to recognize him.
+Earlier, Archduke Joseph August had declared himself regent, but he stood down after two weeks when the Allies refused to recognize him.

 It was thus decided to choose a regent to represent the monarchy until a settlement could be reached.
 Miklós Horthy, the last commanding admiral of the Austro-Hungarian Navy, was chosen for this position on 1 March.
-Sándor Simonyi-Semadam was the first Prime Minister of Horthy's regency.
+Sándor Simonyi-Semadam was the first prime minister of Horthy's regency.

 In 1921 Charles returned in Hungary and tried to retake its throne, even trying to march on Budapest with some rebel troops in October 1921; however, his attempts failed as much of the Royal Hungarian Army remained loyal to Horthy and thus Charles was arrested and exiled to Madeira.

 On 6 November 1921 the Diet of Hungary passed a law nullifying the Pragmatic Sanction of 1713, dethroning Charles IV and abolishing the House of Habsburg's rights to the throne of Hungary.
 Hungary was a kingdom without royalty.
 With civil unrest too great to select a new king, it was decided to confirm Horthy as Regent of Hungary.
 He remained in that powerful president-like status until he was overthrown in 1944.

 Government

 Horthy's rule as Regent possessed characteristics such that it could be construed a dictatorship.
 As a counterpoint, his powers were a continuation of the constitutional powers of the King of Hungary, adopted earlier during the federation with the Austrian Empire.
-As Regent, Horthy had the power to adjourn or dissolve the Hungarian Diet (parliament) at his own discretion; he appointed the Hungarian Prime Minister.
+As Regent, Horthy had the power to adjourn or dissolve the Hungarian Diet (parliament) at his own discretion; he appointed the Hungarian prime minister.

 The succession after Horthy's death or resignation was never officially established; presumably the Hungarian Parliament would have selected a new regent, or possibly attempted to restore the Habsburgs under Crown Prince Otto.
 In January 1942, Parliament appointed Horthy's eldest son István as Deputy Regent and expected successor.
 Whether this represents an attempt to gradually re-establish monarchy in Hungary is unclear; at any rate, István was killed in an airplane crash in August that year, and a new Deputy Regent was not appointed.